Rishueee/S47_RishabhJ_Capstone_CIPHER-deploy/README.md

 **Why choose Cipher?**

-- **Direct Uploads:** Skip the distributor and keep creative control without paying a single rupee.
+- **Direct Uploads:** Skip the distributor and keep creative control.
 - **Artist-Fan Connection:** Build relationships with your biggest supporters.
 - **Monetization (Future):** Earn from your music as the platform grows.